George730/candidate-project-data-engineer/README.md

 ## Credentials
-It is extremely dangerous to include the credentials in a public/private repo.
+It is extremely dangerous to expose the credentials in a public/private repo.
 So, I did not include it here.